inorton/EDMCOverlay/README.md

 This is released as a standard EDMC Plugin, simple unpack the archive into the EDMC plugin folder.
 Releases of EDMC Overlay includes a binary copy of the Overlay.NET library from https://github.com/lolp1/Overlay.NET.
-This copy is used inder the same MIT license (below) as EDMC Overlay.
+This copy is used under the same MIT license (below) as EDMC Overlay.

 ## MIT License